bcgov/sbc-qsystem/Documentation/devops/README.md

 	1. If no results are found, follow the instructions above in the Environment Template section to add the template.
 4. Carefully enter the required fields.
 	1. Office Service Name - very important, the service name for the new office.
 Must be lowercase and in hostname format, for example office-10
+	2. Smartboard Layout - the smartboard layout is defaulted to an office that does not need to show invited users on smartboard (ie. physically calls user by name).
+If you want to setup the layout for Call by Ticket, enter: callbyticket.
 	2. Image tag containing application images - change to the tag for the project you are working with.
 For example, set to test if working on the test project.
 	3. Application Image Name - image name to use the office - the default should work.
 	4. Namespace containing application images - the default should work.